GitTools/GitVersion/docs/input/docs/reference/configuration.md

 GitVersion, starting from version 3.0, is mainly powered by configuration and no longer has branching strategies hard-coded.

-## Configuration tool

-If you run `gitversion init`, GitVersion will launch into a configuration tool, which can help you configure GitVersion the way you want it.

-Once complete, the `init` command will create a `GitVersion.yml` file in the working directory.
-It can be the root repository directory or any subdirectory in case you have a single repository for more than one project or are restricted to commit into a subdirectory.

 :::{.alert .alert-info}
 **Note**